-The playing cards and poker chips are part of a display of items from the Truman homestead on loan from the Truman National Historic Site Collection.
+The top hat is part of a display of items from the Truman homestead on loan from the Truman National Historic Site Collection.

 Laura Ingalls Wilder was one of 25 Charter members of Mansfield Chapter No. 76, Order of the Eastern Star.
 Sister Wilder is best known for her popular children’s books, the Little House on the Prairie series.
 The Laura Ingalls Wilder Historic Home & Museum in Mansfield graciously loaned the Masonic Home a pair of Wilder’s gloves and an embroidered handkerchief from its collection.